 When use of a Section 4(f) property is anticipated, every effort should be made to avoid or minimize that use.
-The extent of documentation, coordination, and time required for the use of a Section 4(f) property is commensurate with the extent of the use.
+The extent of documentation, coordination, and time required for a Section 4(f) approval is commensurate with the extent of the use.
 This section addresses process and documentation for the various use approval options.